-Topology Description 1 No topology descriptors When no topology descriptors are included, all terminations have a both way connection to all other terminations.
-2 T1, T2, Isolate Removes the connection between T1 and T2.
-T3 has a both way connection with both T1 and T2.
-T1 and T2 have bothway connection to T3.
++ Topology Description 1 No topology descriptors opology descriptors are included, all terminations the way connection to all other terminations.
+2 T1, T2, Isolate T3 has a k ne connection between T1 and T2. both way connection with both T1 and T2.
+T1 and othway connection to T3.
 3 T3, T2, oneway A oneway connection from T3 to T2 (i.e. T2 receives media flow from T3).
 A bothway connection between T1 and T3.
 4 T2, T3, oneway A oneway connection between T2 to T3.
-T1 and T3 remain bothway connected T2, T3 bothway 5 T2 is bothway connected to T3.
-This results in the same as 2.
-T1, T2 bothway (T2, T3 bothway 6 and T1,T3 bothway may be implied or explicit).

-All terminations have a bothway connection to all other terminations.

-A oneway connection must implemented in such a way that the other Terminations in the Context are not aware of the change in topology.
+T1 and T3 remain bothway connected 5 T2, T3 bothway T2 is both as 2. nway connected to T3.
+This results in the same 6 T1, T2 bothway (T2, T3 bothway and T1,T3 bothway may be implied or explicit).
+All terminations have a bothway connection to all other terminations. connection must implemented in such a way that the minations in the Context are not aware of the topology.